eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	to be examined, and modified for error location and correction
 	\cite[\S13, pp. 219]{Eaton2016a}.

-**I am skipping the subsections on "Breakpoints" and "Call Stack"
+**We are skipping the subsections on "Breakpoints" and "Call Stack"
 	for the time being.**

 ###	Debug Mode Difficulties

-I can enter the debug mode using *debug_on_interrupt()*, when I
+We can enter the debug mode using *debug_on_interrupt()*, when we
 	interrupt execution of the *GNU Octave* program/script using *Ctrl-C* on the *Terminal*.

-However, I cannot enter the debug mode using warnings, or errors, yet.
+However, we cannot enter the debug mode using warnings, or errors, yet.

 ###	Profiling

-**I am skipping the subsection on "Profiling" for the time being.**
+**We are skipping the subsection on "Profiling" for the time being.**